 When Rights Go Wrong: Multiculturalism Versus Women's Rights

 In 2013, several Paris suburbs erupted in violence in response to abusive police and vigilante enforcement of the French "burqa ban."
-The ban, passed in 2010, prohibited the covering of the face in public and targeted Muslim women's face veils.
-French politicians from across the political spectrum and many French feminists supported the ban.
-Among their justifications for the law was the belief that Muslim men force Muslim women to wear the veils and that the government must protect women's rights.
-In contrast, most international human rights organizations and many Muslim women opposed the ban.
-They argued that Muslim women have the right to choose to wear the face veil and the right to express their cultural identity and religious beliefs in public.
+The ban, passed in 2010, prohibits the covering of the face in public and targets Muslim women's face veils.
+French politicians from across the political spectrum and many French feminists support the ban.
+Among their justifications for the law is the belief that Muslim men force Muslim women to wear the veils, and that the government must protect women's rights.
+In contrast, most international human rights organizations and many Muslim women oppose the ban.
+They argue that Muslim women have the right to choose to wear the face veil and the right to express their cultural identity and religious beliefs in public.

 Over recent decades, policy debates about issues like the burqa ban have multiplied.
 Indeed, Muslim women's dress is just one issue among many—including female genital cutting, polygamy, and dowry—generating widespread controversy.
-That controversy has led pundits, politicians and scholars to ask: what should liberal democracies do about minority cultural practices that conflict with women's rights?
+This controversy has prompted politicians and scholars to ask: what should liberal democracies do about minority cultural practices that conflict with women's rights?

 The book concludes that focusing on conflicts between multiculturalism and women's rights distracts us from recognizing how politicians use these two sets of rights to advance their interests.
-By explaining how and why political actors create relationships between multiculturalism and women's rights, When Rights Go Wrong thus unravels the conflict between multiculturalism and women's rights and replaces it with another: the conflict between politicians who favor privileged groups, and minority women seeking justice.
+By explaining how and why political actors create relationships between multiculturalism and women's rights, When Rights Go Wrong thus unravels the conflict between multiculturalism and women's rights, and replaces it with another: the conflict between politicians who favor privileged groups, and women members of minority cultural groups seeking justice.